ian-shuman/albedo/README.md

      * **Optional** raster file describing the transition date from winter to summer albedo based on breakpoint regression; see R/breakpoint_regression for calculation

    * Outputs: Single tabular file (.csv) summarizing mean summer albedo, mean winter albedo, DEM, slope, aspect, hillslope, and transition date at 30 meter spatial resolution across the Council, AK site

+R Subdirectory:

+* **R/make_pcc_figure.pro**: This script generates a quick correlation plot to visualize the correlations between vegetation, topography, and albedo variables.

+   * Inputs: Tabular file (.csv) of variables similar to that produced by IDL/albedo_image_statistics.pro.

+   * Outputs: No data outputs saved.
+A correlation plot figure is saved that was used to check correlations within the data, but this figure is not presented in the final version of the Shuman et al. (in prep) manuscript.